 Program Completion Requirements

-- Successfully passing all clinical practicums.
+- Students must successfully pass all clinical practicums.

 - Attendance is mandatory.
 Any missed clinical time will need to be made up before certificate is awarded.

 - A certificate will be awarded to those candidates successfully completed the program.